How to Adjust to Tretinoin and Avoid the ‘Retinoid Uglies’

 Listen to your skin

 Dr. George Skandamis has a whole routine worked out when it comes to avoiding the worst of tretinoin’s peeling.
-He recommends starting with a gentle skin cleanser like Cetaphil, CeraVe, or Neutrogena and waiting five minutes to ensure your face is completely dry before applying tretinoin.
+He recommends starting with a gentle skin cleanser and waiting five minutes to ensure your face is completely dry before applying tretinoin.
 He goes on, “Next, use a small amount of retinoid for the entire face.
 Follow with a light lotion or a heavier cream, or both if the skin is still too dry.”
 Even when you think you have oily skin, sometimes you may need a heavier cream than you think when using Tretinoin or other retinoids.
 So go slow and listen to your skin, it will thank you later.

 Slow and steady wins the race